The Water Pollution (Jersey) Law 2000

 - surface water including streams, brooks, reservoirs, lavoirs

-- and groundwater ie water under the surface of the earth
+- and groundwater, for example, water under the surface of the earth

 - surface water sewers, but do not include lawful foul sewers or small, discrete self-contained waters